 You can identify where your SLAs are at risk through key conditions, which when true, trigger warnings and attentions on the specified timeframe before your customers can complain about it.

 Loc8 provides three job priorities: Normal, High, Urgent.
 You can add intermediate priority levels or edit the default ones to keep terminologies consistent within your oragnisation.

 A few items you'll need at hand to help with configuring job priorities and their SLAs:

 - Permissions of either a Subscriber or User license with Admin user group.

 - A list of new priority levels with specifics such as timeframe for job completion allowed by the new priority levels, and when should the warnings and/or attentions be generated for overdue jobs, late technician arrival, and appointment reminders

 STEP 3 Add new priority level or edit the default levels as suitable to your business.

-STEP 4 Configure the SLAs to the meet job completion times for a selected priority level.
+STEP 4 Configure the SLAs to meet job completion times for a selected priority level.

 Loc8 takes care of wide range of SLAs, which if not met, are displayed as warnings and attentions on the job inspector that are triggered within a system-decided time.
-If you wish to generate the warnings or attentions on a specific time frame, you can do so for a set of common SLAs in the Advanced Settings dialog box in Job Configuration.
+If you wish to generate the warnings or attentions in a specific timeframe, you can do so for a set of common SLAs in the Advanced Settings dialog box in Job Configuration.

 Besides, you can also configure the Start by Offset and Due by Offset.
 In the example above, the job will have its Start by automatically displayed one hour after the job creation time, and accordingly the Due by nine hours after the job creation time, and you can always manually change the dates in the job inspector whenever required.